SparkdroidWasTaken/SparkdroidWasTaken/RandomStuff/README.md

 - **Description**: Following the creation of my snake game, I decided to add a bot into the game that would follow a hamiltonian cycle continuously until the game was completed
 - **Technologies Used**: HTML5 Canvas, JavaScript
 - **Key Features**: Hamiltonian Cycle, Simple path finding algorithm.

+### 7. Fractals
+- **Description**: Created a visual representation of fractals, including a Julia set where the parameter z<sub>0</sub> is determined by the mouse pointer's position.
+Also developed a Mandelbrot set in high detail.
+- **Technologies Used**: HTML5 Canvas, JavaScript
+- **Key Features**: Interactive Julia set manipulation via mouse pointer, detailed rendering of the Mandelbrot set.